namiwijeuom/32-Bit-Non-Pipelined-Processor/README.md

 # 32-Bit-Non-Pipelined-Single-Cycle-Processor
-* This is an individual + group project currently doing under the module EN3021 Digital System Design, Semester 5, Department of Electronic &amp; Telecommunication Engineering, University of Moratuwa, Sri Lanka.
+* This is a project currently doing under the module EN3021 Digital System Design, Semester 5, Department of Electronic &amp; Telecommunication Engineering, University of Moratuwa, Sri Lanka.

+Processor  design and implementation on a FPGA : Project with 3 stages and Stage 1 is the individual project.
 Stage 1 (Individual): 32 bit non-pipelined RISC-V processor using Micropramming with 3 bus structure.
 This is RV32I implementation.

 It was required to implement the following classes of instructions: